-The clay is rolled into sheets or coils depending on the piece we’re making.
+Once pugged, the clay is rolled into sheets or coils depending on the piece we’re making.
+We use a mallet, a slab roller or a good old fashioned rolling pin to press the clay into thin sheets.

 Each piece is stamped with our insignia and sat to dry.
 The clay has to be bone dry before it can be fired.
-Drying takes one to four days, depending on the weather.
+Drying takes one day to one week, depending on the weather.

 Once dry, it goes into the kiln for the first firing.
-Baked to 1000°C. The kiln takes 12 hours to heat up and two days to cool down.
+Baked to 1000°C. The kiln takes 12 hours to heat up and three days to cool down.
 Bisque firing changes the vessel from clay to ceramic.
+Up to this point, the clay can be recycled endlessly.
+All our scraps and offcuts go into the pugmill to be turned into new things.

 Once bisqued, the vessel is strong enough to handle without breaking.
 Each piece is individually dipped into the Winterwares glaze.
 Our glaze is made in small batches on site, using recipes we’ve honed over years of trial and error.